 King Sejong profoundly affected Korea’s history with the creation and introduction of hangul, the native phonetic writing system for the Korean language.
 Before the creation of the new letters, people in the country primarily wrote using Classical Chinese alongside phonetic writing systems based on Chinese script that predated Hangul by hundreds of years.

 However, due to the fundamental differences between the Korean and Chinese languages, and the large number of characters that needed to be studied, the lower classes, who often lacked the privilege of education, had much difficulty in learning how to write.
-To assuage this problem, King Sejong created this unique alphabet (which numbered 28 letters at its introduction, of which four letters have become obsolete) to promote literacy among the common people.
+To assuage this problem, King Sejong created this unique alphabet (which numbered 28 letters at its introduction, of which four have become obsolete) to promote literacy among the common people.

 Scholars have pointed out that while the human species has created thousands of languages, alphabets are so few in number by comparison as to appear almost like statistical irregularities.
 With Hangul, Sejong allowed his people to grow rapidly in individuality in a region nevertheless dominated by Chinese influences in every direction.